-For each app project, styling is stored in the theme/styles folder.
+For each app, styling is stored in the theme and themesource folders.
 From there styling is split into native and web folders.
 Both have the same structure.

 These folders have strict protocols:

 - Users should only add or change styling in theme/native or in their own user-defined module themesource/your-module/native folder (if they plan to create a reusable theming module)

-- The app folder has two files: custom.js and *custom-variables.js*—when changing the styling, always copy the variable you want to change from native/core/variables.js to native/app/custom-variables.js
+- The native folder has two files: main.js and custom-variables.js — when changing the styling, always copy the variable you want to change from themesource/atlas_core/native/variables.js to theme/native/custom-variables.js

 - Any variables you want to change or add should be put in custom-variables.js

 - Any classes you want to change or add should be put in theme/native/main.js or in your own user-defined module’s themesource/your-module/native/main.js.

-The native/core/helpers/_helperfunctions folder contains multiple helper functions.
+The themesource/atlas_core/native/core/_functions folder contains multiple helper functions.
 These functions can help you style more easily.
 For example, the

 adjustFont function receives a font and adjusts it to the screen size.
 This will make your font sizes responsive.
 For more information about these helper classes, see their descriptions in the code.

-The native/core/widgets folder contains the default widget styling.
+The themesource/atlas_core/native/core/widgets folder contains the default widget styling.
 Every widget has its own file which contains its default class name.

-In native/ui_resources you will find resource package styling.
+In themesource/atlas_nativemobile_content/native you will find resource package styling.
 Here you can find all styling related to building blocks, page templates and layouts.

 4 Design Properties